 Things will become a little more open, as the dirt trail narrowly snakes though long grassy bits.
 There are a few trails through this bit.
 They all pretty much follow the same route, so just walk whatever you want as it leads around to the left along the cliff edge.

-The final stretch on the walk towards Old Harry Rocks
+Head towards Old Harry Rocks

 As the trail leads you around to the left, you will be walking alongside a fence with a view ahead of a spiky rock and the white chalk cliffside in the distance.
 Well, that is it.
 Part of the famous rocks.
 Make your way over there where you will be able to walk around for different views of the cliffside.